-Without effective developing country (DC) participation in climate mitigation, it will be impossible to meet global concentration and climate change targets.
-However, DCS are unwilling and, in many cases, unable to bear the mitigation cost alone.
-They need huge transfers of resources - financial, knowledge, technology and capability - from industrialized countries (ICs).
+Without effective developing country participation in climate mitigation it will be impossible to meet global concentration and climate change targets.
+However, developing countries are unwilling and, in many cases, unable to bear the mitigation cost alone.
+They need huge transfers of resources - financial, knowledge, technology, and capability - from industrialised countries.

 In this paper, we evaluate instruments that can induce such resource transfers, including tradable credits, mitigation funds and results-based agreements.
 We identify key constraints that affect the efficiency and political potential of different instruments, including:

-We consider evidence on the poor performance of current approaches to funding DC mitigation - primarily purchasing offsets through the Clean Development Mechanism - and explore to what extent other approaches can address problems with offsets.
-We emphasize the wide spectrum of situations in DCS and suggest that solutions also need to be differentiated and that no one policy will suffice: some policies will be complements, while others are substitutes.
-We conclude by identifying research needs and proposing a straw man to broaden the range of "contracting" options considered.
+We consider evidence on the poor performance of current approaches to funding developing country mitigation - primarily purchasing offsets through the Clean Development Mechanism - and explore to what extent other approaches can address problems with offsets.
+We emphasise the wide spectrum of situations in developing countries and suggest that solutions also need to be differentiated and that no one policy will suffice: some policies will be complements, while others are substitutes.
+We conclude by identifying research needs andproposing a straw man to broaden the range of "contracting" options considered.

 CitationKerr, Suzi and Adam Millard-Ball.
 2012.
 "Cooperation to Reduce Developing Country Emissions," Motu Working Paper 12-03, Motu Economic and Public Policy Research.